A hotel that expands the possibilities of travel

 I was surprised that bouquet garni could be useful in a sauna.

-``I wake up in the morning, walk the dog, do yoga, take a sauna, and then go to work.''
+"I wake up in the morning, walk the dog, do yoga, take a sauna, and then go to work.''

-``When I'm staying at a place, I often look at the taste of the space and furniture.I like to think about the purpose behind the selection and the design.I like to think about the background and why things are placed there.''
+"When I'm staying at a hotel, I tend to look at the taste of the space and furniture.
+I like to think about the purpose behind the selection and the design and the reason for placement."

-Every ``experience'' you have had up until now shapes you as a person.
+Every "experience'' you have had up until now shapes you as a person.

 Also, the work experience shared with the team during the production process.